Welcome to The Kava Society - the source of New Zealand's finest kava and all the information you need to enjoy your kava sessions.

 Yet, while the quantity of root consumed in Aotearoa is high, the quality of many kavas sold and drunk around the country leaves a lot to be desired.
 Similarly, popular knowledge about kava's properties and culture remains limited and mired with misconceptions and misunderstandings.
 As a result, many kiwis drink non-noble, impure and mediocre kava, or are not interested in drinking kava at all, considering it to be little more than useless "muddy water".

-In order to address these issues, as well as to have a good time, we have created a society dedicated to the joyful consumption of some of the world's finest kavas, kava advocacy, as well as promotion of the kava culture and pure, noble kava varieties from around the Pacific.
+In order to address these issues, as well as to have a good time, a group of academics from the University of Auckland has come together to create an informal society dedicated to the joyful consumption of fine kavas, kava advocacy, as well as promotion of the kava culture and pure, noble kava varieties from around the Pacific.
+Additionally, we’ve established a small shop aimed at making it possible for kiwis (and others) to access some of the world’s most excellent kavas.